-Through August 31, 1996, 33 acquisitions had been completed for an aggregate purchase price of approximately \$164 million.
-The Partnership has completed two additional acquisitions since that time and has executed a letter of intent with one additional company.
-Of these 36 companies acquired or to be acquired, 10 represent "core acquisitions" with multiple plants in a specific geographic area, with the balance representing "blend-in companies" which operate in an existing region.
-The Partnership will focus on acquisition candidates in its existing areas of operations, but will consider core acquisitions in other higher- than-average population growth areas in order to further reduce the impact on the Partnership's operations of adverse weather patterns in any one region.
-While the Partnership is currently evaluating numerous acquisition candidates, there can be no assurance that the Partnership will identify attractive acquisition candidates in the future, that the Partnership will be able to acquire such businesses on economically acceptable terms, that any acquisitions will not be dilutive to earnings and distributions or that any additional debt incurred to finance an acquisition will not affect the ability of the Partnership to make distributions to Unitholders.
+Through August 31, 1997, 40 acquisitions had been completed for an aggregate purchase price of approximately \$179 million.
+The Partnership has completed an additional acquisition since that time.
+Of these companies acquired, 11 represent "core acquisitions" with multiple plants in a specific geographic area, with the balance representing "blend-in companies" which operate in an existing region.
+The Partnership will focus on acquisition candidates in its existing areas of operations, but will consider core acquisitions in other higher-than-average population growth areas in order to further reduce the impact on the Partnership's operations of adverse weather patterns in any one region.
+While the Partnership is currently evaluating numerous acquisition candidates, there can be no assurance that the Partnership will identify attractive acquisition candidates in the future, that the Partnership will be able to acquire such businesses on economically acceptable terms, that any acquisition will not be dilutive to earnings and distributions or that any additional debt incurred to finance an acquisition will not affect the ability of the Partnership to make distributions to Unitholders.

-In order to facilitate the Partnership's acquisition strategy, the Operating Partnership entered into the Bank Credit Facility.
-The Bank Credit Facility consists of the \$25.0 million Acquisition Facility to be used for acquisitions and improvements and the \$15.0 million Working Capital Facility to be used for working capital and other general partnership purposes.
+In order to facilitate the Partnership acquisition strategy, the Operating Partnership entered into the Bank Credit Facility.
+The Bank Credit Facility consists of the \$35.0 million Acquisition Facility to be used for acquisitions and improvements and the \$15.0 million Working Capital Facility to be used for working capital and other general partnership purposes.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Description of Indebtedness."
 The Partnership also has the ability to fund acquisitions through the issuance of additional partnership interests.

 Internal Growth.
 In addition to pursuing expansion through acquisitions, the Partnership has aggressively focused on internal growth at its existing district locations.
 The Partnership believes that, by concentrating its operations in areas experiencing higher-than-average population growth, it is well positioned to achieve internal growth by adding new customers.
 The Partnership also believes that its decentralized structure, in which operational decisions are made at the district and regional level, together with a bonus system that allocates a significant portion of a district's EBITDA in excess of budget to district employees, has fostered an entrepreneurial environment that has allowed the Partnership to achieve its high rates of internal growth.
-The Partnership

-5 believes that its rates of internal growth exceed the average growth rate in the industry.
+The Partnership believes that its rate of internal growth exceeds the average growth rate in the industry.

 Low Cost, Decentralized Operations.
 The Partnership focuses on controlling costs at the corporate and district levels.
 While the Partnership has realized certain economies of scale as a result of its acquisitions, it attributes its low overhead primarily to its decentralized structure.
 By delegating all customer billing and collection activities to the district level, the Partnership has been able to operate without a large corporate staff.
-Of the Partnership's 806 full-time employees as of August 31, 1996, only 36, or approximately 4%, were general and administrative.
+Of the Partnership's 847 full-time employees as of August 31, 1997, only 39, or approximately 4%, were general and administrative.
 In addition, the Partnership plant bonus system encourages district employees at all levels to control costs and expand revenues.